NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Features.md

 * __Faceted Navigation__: By clicking on relevant items on the left portion of _'Projects'_ & _'Data'_ views, a user can filter down displayed elements.
 Customized facets can be added by user to expand the GDC Data Portal capabilities.
 * __Advanced Search__: Provides access to advanced and complex queries using a purpose-built query language.
-* __Quick Search__: Provide, from any place on the GDC Data Portal, a quick access to specific entities.
+* __Quick Search__: Provide, from any place on the GDC Data Portal, a quick access to a specific entity (Project, Case, File or Annotation).

 ### Faceted Navigation